 Mrs. Wright lives in North Richland Hills with her husband, Alex, and their two cats, Oliver and Berlioz.

 Alex Descoteaux is an Assistant Band Director at North Crowley High School, Band Director at North Crowley Ninth Grade Center, and Director of Percussion Studies for the North Crowley Band Cluster.
-Mr. Descoteaux is originally from Mansfield, Texas and is excited to enter the 2017-2018 season as his third year with the Mighty Panther Band!
+Mr. Descoteaux is originally from Mansfield, Texas and is excited to enter the 2018-2019 season as his fourth year with the Mighty Panther Band!

 Mr. Descoteaux spent two years as the Associate Director for Venus ISD where he taught all beginners, two middle school ensembles, and assisted with percussion duties at Venus High School.
 Throughout the year, Mr. Descoteaux also performs with the Mansfield Wind Symphony.
 He currently lives in Arlington with his wife, Lauren and son, James.

-Matthew Apodaca is the Colorguard Director for the North Crowley High School Mighty Panther Band.
+Matthew Apodaca is the Colorguard Director for the North Crowley High School Mighty Panther Band and North Crowley Winter Guard.
+The 2018-2019 school year will be his second year in Crowley ISD.
 He started his color guard career as a “backyard betty” learning anything his older sister was willing to teach him.
 He attended Haltom High School in Haltom City, TX and was a marching member of the Pride of Haltom Marching Band and the Haltom High School Winterguard from 2004-2006.
 Mr. Apodaca also marched with the Madison Scouts Drum and Bugle Corps in 2005 and 2006.
 During his junior year he decided to challenge himself further and expand his learning repertoire by auditioning for the Ars Nova Winterguard.
 He marched with the Ars Nova Open Winterguard from 2007-2009, and with the Ars Nova World Winterguard in 2010.